 their own group, as they depend on the collective self-esteem

-then, gang membership is a positive step toward reducing depression
+gang membership is a positive step toward reducing depression

 in persons with low self-esteem.
-The only real
+The only real difference between

-to target self-esteem.
+target self-esteem.
 The approach to improving self-esteem should

-be different from the traditional view of individualized
+be different from the traditional view of individualized pep

 in which the person lives improves -- improvement, in terms